payout-one/developers/docs/payment-gateway/use-cases/store-card.md

     }
     ```

 5. With the received card token from the webhook, you can now make a payment with the saved card.
 It's basically identical to the previous request for checkout creation.
-You just have to add the checkout parameter **card_token** with the value of the received token from the webhook payu_token.created.
+You just have to change checkout _mode_ to **card_on_file** and add the checkout parameter **card_token** with the value of the received token from the webhook payu_token.created.
 ```bash
    curl --location --request POST 'https://app.payout.one/api/v1/checkouts' \
    --header 'Content-Type: application/json' \